Usage

 Format

-The output format used by list-images
+The output format used by list

 can be swapped with the --format